reckonsys/careers/README.md

 * You have to stick to the timeline of the sprint
 * Any other tech-skill that you have that are not in job requirements (be sure to mention in the mail)
 * The number of years may not matter if you show promising skills
-* Doing a freelancing / contract work for any other company / person when you are working at Reckonsys is against our policies and will result in immediete termination.
+* Doing a freelancing / contract work for any other company / person when you are working at Reckonsys is against our policies and will result in immediate termination.

 ## Open Positions